eddyerburgh/notes/docs/computer-architecture/instructions.md

 The size of registers depends on the ISA, but they usually store either a word or a doubleword.

 In RV64 there are 32 64-bit registers.
-Registers are 0-indexed and are referred to as xN where N is the register number, e.g., x1 or x31.
+Registers are 0-indexed and are referred to as xN where N is the register number, e.g. x1 or x31.

 RISC-V registers are assigned purposes by convention: